Halifax, Nova Scotia, Canada

 Marty Janowitz has been affiliated with Naropa since its inception in 1974 when he was invited by its founder, Chögyam Trungpa Rinpoche, to serve as its first chief administrative officer (then titled executive director).
 He was a founding member of the Board of Trustees and served as chair from 2000-2011.

-Janowitz has been a senior teacher within the Vajradhatu and Shambhala Buddhist community and served as a senior member of Trungpa Rinpoche's staff.
-He's a member of the boards of Vajradhatu, Nalanda Foundation and Shambhala International.
+Marty has been a senior teacher within the Vajradhatu and Shambhala Buddhist community for many years.
+He served as a senior member of Trungpa Rinpoche's staff and as a member of the boards of Vajradhatu, Nalanda Foundation and Shambhala International.
 In 1986 he and his family immigrated to Nova Scotia with Rinpoche.
-In 1998 Sakyong Mipham Rinpoche, Trungpa's spiritual heir as leader of the Shambhala Buddhist lineage, appointed Janowitz Warrior General, responsible for advancing Shambhala's commitment towards the emergence of transformative enlightened societies and more recently he was appointed as an Acharya, an empowered teacher within his lineage.
+In 1998 Sakyong Mipham Rinpoche, Trungpa's spiritual heir as leader of the Shambhala Buddhist lineage, appointed him Warrior General, responsible for advancing Shambhala's commitment towards the emergence of transformative enlightened societies and more recently he was appointed as an Acharya, an empowered teacher within his lineage.